oldmartijntje/CodeDungeon/README.md

         },
         "isWeapon": false,
         "isConsumable": false,
-        "rarity": "uncommon"
+        "rarity": "uncommon",
-      },
         "mergable": {
             "mergeAmount": 3,
             "mergeIntoAndAmount": {
             "other_item": 2,
             "yet_other_item": 1
             }
         }
+      }
     },
 ```
 Mergables work the following:
-You need `"mergeAmount"` times the item to merge them into `"mergeIntoAndAmount"`. in this example merging 3 'item' items turns into 1 'yet_other_item' item + 2 'other_item' items.
+You need `"mergeAmount"` times the item to merge them into `"mergeIntoAndAmount"`. in this example merging 3 `'item'` items turns into 1 `'yet_other_item'` item + 2 `'other_item'` items.
+ - note that in v1.3.0 and v1.3.1 mergables were in a different place.

 #### enemy:

-When you put "isEnemy" to true, you need to add this dictionary:
+When you put `"isEnemy"` to true, you need to add this dictionary:

 ![enemy](sprites/readme/data18.png)

-- "doubleAttack" it's true it can double attack (until v1.2)
+- `"doubleAttack"` it's true it can double attack (until v1.2)
-- "statsPerLevel" the stats this enemy will have per level
+- `"statsPerLevel"` the stats this enemy will have per level
-- "lessATKpointsPercentage" the percentage of damage variaton, the ATK minus 0% to this%
+- `"lessATKpointsPercentage"` the percentage of damage variaton, the ATK minus 0% to this%
-- "hitChance" the chance for the enemy to hit
+- `"hitChance"` the chance for the enemy to hit
-- "movementRules" does something since v1.2:
+- `"movementRules"` does something since v1.2:

 >![movementRules](sprites/readme/data20.png)
 >
->The 'insteadOf' means that it's either 1 or the other:
+>The `'insteadOf'` means that it's either 1 or the other:
 >
 >It either moves 1 to 3 tiles or attacks 4 times
 >
->But if you set it to 'and' it will be:
+>But if you set it to `'and'` it will be:
 >
 >![movementRules](sprites/readme/data21.png)
 >
 >move 1 tile and then attack twice, or attack twice and don't move.

-If not set to 'and' or 'insteadOf' it can't attack, but can still move.
+If not set to `'and'` or `'insteadOf'` it can't attack, but can still move.

 #### spawning